Faster Algorithms for $(2k-1)$-Stretch Distance Oracles: Faster constructions for weighted graphs

 \subsection{$km+kn^{\frac{3}{2}+\frac{3}{4k-6}}$ construction time}

 In this section, we present a faster construction algorithm for $k\ge 4$, which improves upon the results of~\cite{DBLP:conf/soda/Wulff-Nilsen12}.
+We prove: \Reminder{T-Construction-spanner}

-We prove: \begin{theorem} Let $G=(V, E)$ be a weighted undirected graph and let $k\geq 3$ be an integer.
-There is an $O((km+kn^{\frac{3}{2}+\frac{3}{4k-6}})\log\log{n})$ time algorithm that constructs a $(2k-1)$-stretch distance oracle that uses $O(n^{1+\frac{1}{k}}\log\log{n})$-space and answers distance queries in $O(k\log\log{n})$ time. \end{theorem} First, we describe the construction of the distance oracle.
+First, we describe the construction of the distance oracle.
 Similarly to the construction of \Cref{S-Construction-Sparse}, let $\frac{1}{k}\le x_0<1$ be a parameter to be determined later.
 We start by constructing $\hADO(G,k,x_0)$, and save the returned set $S_t$.

 Let $k'=k-2$.
 Using~\Cref{L-Spanner-2k-1} we create a $(2k'-1)$-stretch spanner $H$.
 For every $u\in V$, we add the edge $(u,p_{S_t}(u))$ to $H$ with weight $h_{S_t}(u)$.
 For every $s_1,s_2\in S_t$ we compute and store the value of $d_H(s_1,s_2)$.
 The construction algorithm is presented in \Cref{A-Construction-Weighted-Small-k}.